 Assignment Formatting: All assignments must be submitted according to MLA formatting guidelines.
 For this class, do not use a title page for any of your papers unless instructed to do so in class.
 Use a 12-point font (yes, I can tell the difference) in Times New Roman (no fancy fonts in this class and no use of Courier).
 Failure to follow formatting instructions will result in your paper's grade being lowered.
 I will explain what MLA formatting looks like to the class before the first paper is due.
-You may also find instructions for it in any good handbook.
-Students may request to use a different format (APA, Chicago, etc.) if they need to use that format for their major and want to practice it.
+You may also find instructions for it in any handbook.
+If you would prefer to use a different format (APA, Chicago, etc.), you may do so, but let me know that that is what you are dong before the assignments are due.